Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo: MINH TU

-"Athletes don't have any money," said a player who has participated in many major tournaments.
+"Athletes… don't have any money," said a player who has participated in many major tournaments.

 Deputy Director of the Vietnam Sports Administration, Ms. Le Thi Hoang Yen, affirmed that sports is a very special profession, requiring a spirit of hard training, dedication, sacrifice and endless passion.
-Therefore, athletes who are "sweating and crying" every day need a more reasonable treatment regime, so that they can devote themselves with peace of mind.
+Therefore, athletes who are "sweating and crying" every day need a more reasonable remuneration regime, so that they can devote themselves with peace of mind.
 Following the flow of sports, along with the urgent demands of society, the regime of 270,000 VND/day is no longer suitable.

 On June 6, Minister of Culture, Sports and Tourism Nguyen Van Hung signed a decision to promulgate a plan to develop a Decree regulating a number of regimes for sports coaches and athletes during training and competition periods (replacing Decree No. 152/2018/ND-CP).
-In particular, the Vietnam Sports Administration is assigned as the standing agency responsible for the work throughout the process of developing the draft Decree, ensuring the order and procedures according to the provisions of the Law on Promulgation of Legal Documents; coordinating with departments, divisions and related units (inside and outside the Ministry of Culture, Sports and Tourism) to develop the draft Decree...
+In particular, the Vietnam Sports Administration is assigned as the standing agency responsible for the work during the process of developing the draft Decree, ensuring the order and procedures according to the provisions of the Law on Promulgation of Legal Documents; coordinating with departments, divisions and related units (inside and outside the Ministry of Culture, Sports and Tourism) to develop the draft Decree...

-Hopefully, in the draft Decree, the regime for athletes and coaches will be increased at a more satisfactory level, or there will be additional allowances and special regimes for athletes with excellent achievements.
+Hopefully, in the draft Decree, the regime for athletes and coaches will be increased to a more satisfactory level, or there will be additional allowances and special regimes for athletes with excellent achievements.
 Only when a good income is guaranteed, can athletes accumulate enough capital to prepare for life after retirement.

 - Ảnh 4.